 Fearing their findings were an indication of conditions within “a large section of Irish pig farming,” the organization noted how “Ironically, as these investigations were taking place, Ireland held the EU Presidency.
 During their tenure, the Irish Government made a show of taking the lead on animal welfare.”

-If we look at Ireland’s own portrayal of ideal conditions, images printed in welfare guides, pig farms featured on Ear to the Ground, [footage & images available in video above at 16:58] and make the effort to see with a fresh set of eyes, how can we call this treatment humane?
+If we look at Ireland’s own portrayal of ideal conditions, images printed in welfare guides, pig farms featured on Ear to the Ground, and make the effort to see with a fresh set of eyes, how can we call this treatment humane?
 If this is the highest standard, what’s happening when the camera’s not rolling?
+(Note: referenced footage and images available in speech video at top of this post at 16:58)

 This particular episode of Ear to the Ground perfectly illustrates our true motivation for enhanced welfare—allowing a few pigs to access to the outdoors for the first time in their lives to see if this improves the flavor of their flesh and the price their carcasses will fetch.